-In situations where the ASAP has determined that an interlock event is an alcohol-related violation, and there is an indicator on the calibration report requiring a secondary review of the violation, the ASAP shall submit the interlock event to the Commission at interlockrequests@vasap.virginia.gov for a secondary review.
+In situations where the ASAP has determined that an interlock event is an alcohol-related violation, and the original failing BAC is between 0.02 and 0.04%, the ASAP shall submit the interlock event to the Commission on VASAP at interlockreviews@gmail.com for a secondary review.
 No action shall be taken regarding the interlock event with the court, DMV, or the client either in verbal or written form until a response is received by the Commission.
 The Commission will reply to the ASAP with the results of their secondary review within 24-48 business hours.
 The local ASAP remains as the party to testify in court regarding the interlock violation if required to do so by the Commonwealth, defense attorney, or the court.
 If the case is a transfer case, the servicing ASAP shall send the violation review to the Commission on VASAP for secondary approval before notifying the originating ASAP.

-In situations where the ASAP has not considered an interlock event as a violation, but there is an indicator on the calibration report requiring a secondary review, there is no need to send the information to the Commission for a secondary review.
+In situations where the ASAP has not considered a BAC between 0.02 and 0.04% to be an alcohol-related violation, there is no need to send the information to the Commission for a secondary review.

-ASAPs are not permitted to make treatment referrals and/or require that a treatment intervention be completed in cases where an interlock violation is recorded for an interlock-only DMV administrative ignition interlock case for any reason.
+ASAPs are not permitted to make treatment referrals and/or require that a treatment intervention be completed in cases where an interlock violation is recorded for an interlock-only DMV administrative ignition interlock case, for any reason.